January '92, the ABA USA celebrates its 15th. anniversary.

 September 19th.
 What has been promised by the UCI president that would happen with BMX, happened in the mountain bike discipline of the cycle sport.

 It was officially announced that Mountain Biking and more specific the Cross-Country discipline had been accepted by the I.O.C.
 (International Olympic Committee) as an Olympic Sport.
-An Olympic title can be won for the first time during the Olympics of 1996 in (by the way, Dutchman Bart Brentjens did win the title).
+An Olympic title can be won for the first time during the Olympics of 1996 in Canada (by the way, Dutchman Bart Brentjens did win the title).

 October 10th.
 International Vredestein Mastercross - Doetinchem, Holland.